Substance abuse and domestic violence are connected in many different ways, each of which harms both people in the relationship.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines domestic violence as the use of intentional emotional, psychological, sexual, or physical force by one family member or intimate partner to control another.

-Those who abuse substances are more likely to commit acts of domestic violence, and the victims of such acts are also at a higher risk of abusing drugs or alcohol.
+Those who abuse substances are more likely to commit acts of domestic violence, and the victims are also at higher risk of developing substance use disorder.

 Whether it be to escape their abusive partner, relieve pain from physical abuse, or treat symptoms of mental illness, substances can quickly become a coping strategy.